Distinction Bosch SB7 / SB23 OC / SB23 System

 Bosch number range:

-Manufacturers who installed the system (list may not be complete):
+Manufacturers that installed the system (list may be incomplete):

 Flange system:

-The system was always delivered with three stud bolts.
-A characteristic feature of the system is the symmetrical arrangement of the stud bolts and the supply bores:
+The system was always delivered with three mounting studs.
+Characteristic for the system is the symmetrical arrangement of the mounting studs and the supply bores:

 Note!

-For the original valves there is a right-hand and a left-hand version (depending on which side the valves are mounted).
-Replacement control units are usually made flexible for both versions here by means of a replaceable sealing plate.
+With the original valves there is a right and a left version (depending on which side the valves are mounted).
+Replacement control units are usually made flexible for both versions by a replaceable sealing plate.

 Bosch SB23 LS

-The Bosch SB7 system has been used by various manufacturers from around 1980 up to the present in several generations.
+The Bosch SB7 system was used by various manufacturers from around 1980 to the present in different generations.

 Bosch number range:

-Manufacturers who install the system (list may not be complete):
+Manufacturers that installed/fit the system (list may be incomplete):

 Flange system:

-The system was always delivered with three studs:
+The system was always delivered with three mounting studs:

-The two small drillings in the area of the electrical unit are used to supply the control with pilot pressure.
-The purely mechanical design of the SB23 LS system does not have these drillings!
+The two small holes in the area of the electrical unit supply the control with pilot pressure.
+The purely mechanical version of the SB23 LS system does not have these holes!

 Note!

-For the valves there is a right-hand and a left-hand version (depending on which side the valves are mounted).
+For the valves there is a right and a left version (depending on which side the valves are mounted).

-The original valves had notches in the area of the head studs.
-If these surfaces were machined, shims of 0.05mm must be fitted.
-These should prevent the valve from binding.
+The original valves had notches in the area of the mounting studs.
+If this surface has been machined flat, shims of 0.05mm must be fitted.
+These are intended to prevent clamping of the valve.